 “The mountains opened, and two missiles appeared into the sky.”
 This was how Annette Hegel – The Diefebunker’s 2018 Artist-in-Residence – described her inspiration for “Now You See Me”, an art installation located in the Blast Tunnel.

 Hegel remembered being five years old and driving along the Rhine River on the way to her grandmother’s home when the family came across the sight.
 She recalled the tension in the car and the fear of soviet invasion.
 Hegel said it was an image that has stuck with her.
 She spoke about how these missile silos were so close to civilization yet totally hidden.

-Hegel grew up in Germany and during the 1980s lived in West Berlin.
+Hegel grew up in Germany and, during the 1980s, lived in West Berlin.
 She discussed how growing up in the Cold War years and living as an artist in West Berlin inflected her work and this installation.

-She discussed her research by looking into defense/attack installations and spending hours looking into these missiles silos from her childhood.
+Hegel discussed her research by looking into defense/attack installations and spending hours looking into these missiles silos from her childhood.
 She revealed that over a line of 600km there were 130 bases that had missile silos.
 This meant 7300 nuclear warheads and a silo every 4-5km.